rkooyenga/hack-micro/README.md

 **🔍 “Slurp Mode” — Built-in scraper**
 Paste any URL and HackMicro pulls down the HTML, rewrites it to run locally, and lets you modify or export it.
 Great for remixing, debugging, or archiving pages.

-> *Why "View Source" when you can hijack the entire site in one click?*

 **📦 All-in-one, one-page HTML exports**